HallOfSam/Stock-Recommendation-Website/Stock-filtering website/investor/README.txt

 How do we use it?
-You will need to run 2 scripts - screen.py (recommending algorithms) and main.py (the website under flask) 1, Run screen.py ahead of time (1.5 h), I know it's slow!
+You will need to run 2 scripts - screen.py (recommending algorithms) and main.py (the website under flask) located in the directory "Stock-Recommendation-Website/Stock-filtering website/investor/".
+1, Run screen.py ahead of time (1.5 h), I know it's slow!
 But that's how the algorithms work.
 The good news is as long as you don't terminate it, you will get renewed data every 2 hours automatically.
 That means every time after waiting the first 1.5 hours you will get up-to-date recommendation list instantaneously!
 2, Run main.py.
 (You don't need to wait for completion of step one.
 We have a recommending list stored for you, probably from yesterday) Then you will get a website, open it and here is our stock recommending website.